2017 Columbia Basin Foundation Grant Recipients

 In 2017, we had five different funds that provided much-needed funding for this round of the grant application process, and Columbia Basin Foundation was pleased to announce that we were able to add an additional $12,000 in grants.
 This additional money came as a result of administrative operating savings which went into the CBF Community Fund.
 Anytime we have excess money from our operating costs, we happily grant it back to worthwhile projects in the communities we serve.
 We received 26 applications for grants this year, which made it difficult to select the final list of recipients.
 We encourage everyone to apply again next year.

 Because you follow our blog you are being provided the list of grant recipients before anyone else, even the recipients themselves.
-Letters to the recipients will be mailed this afternoon.
-So if you see your organization listed here as a recipient CONGRATULATIONS and you can be expecting a letter from us in the next couple days.
+Letters to the recipients will be mailed.
+If you see your organization listed here as a recipient CONGRATULATIONS!

 2017 Recipients Include: